jeffrwells/coderbase.io-staging/projects/coderbase.md

 # How it works

 Coderbase.io is built for developers, and is designed to work in tune with a developer's typical workflow.
-We recognized early on that
+We recognized early on that the context switch required -- switching from a text editor to the browser, logging in, writing a post, and publishing it all in one sitting -- would be extremely prohibitive.
+We created a simpler workflow using Git and Markdown.

 When a user signs up through his/her GitHub account, a new repository called *coderbase.io* is created that hosts all of the portfolio's posts, projects, and configurations in markdown and YAML files.
-When the repository is modified and pushed to GitHub, a commit hook sends the changes over to us and we parse it to manage the portfolio.
+When the repository is modified and pushed to GitHub, a commit hook sends the changes over to us and we parse it and update the portfolio accordingly.

 ![Newly created GitHub Repository](https://raw.github.com/jeffrwells/coderbase.io-staging/master/projects/photos/coderbase/coderbase-github-repo.png)